· Compliance · 11 min read

 Once the 55-gallon (or 1-quart acute) limit is exceeded, the SAA rules no longer apply.
 The generator has exactly 3 consecutive calendar days to either:

 The 3-day window is non-negotiable — calendar days, not business days.
-The container must be marked with the date the volume limit was exceeded, and the 90-day accumulation clock begins from that date once the container arrives at the CAA.
+The container must be marked with the date the volume limit was exceeded, and when the excess waste is moved to a CAA, it must be dated again to start the 90-day accumulation period.

 Tool Tip: Use our RCRA Storage Deadline Calculator to calculate your exact 90-day (or 180-day) shipment deadline and get an instant countdown.